almartson/Bamtang_Games_GameDev_Q_1_CIPHER/README.md

 # Bamtang_Games_GameDev_Q_1_CIPHER
-Algorithm written in C++ to decrypt a message based on a Frequency Table - My Answer to the Bamtang Games' Game Dev Exam, in:
+Algorithm written in C++ to decrypt a message based on a Frequency Table - My Answer to the Bamtang Games' Game Dev Exam:

 ## Question number 1.
 ## 1. CIPHER